run-x/opta-docs/content/en/Features/service2service.md

     linkerd_enabled: false
 ```

-A user is then responsible to make sure that the services are being added to the service mesh accordingly.
+If installing a different service mesh, a user is then responsible to make sure that the services are being configured
+accordingly.

 ## External Communication
 Opta creates a private subnet where all the services run.
 So every service is inaccessible from the outside, by default.